Below are instructions for closing your drawer at the end of the day or at the end of a shift.

 Making Changes to a Ticket After its Drawer Has Been Closed: Once a Z-Out has been completed, if there is an error on a specific ticket (employee name or client name) you can recall the ticket, make the necessary changes and then click the "Take Payment" button and the "Cash Out" button to save the changes made to the ticket.
 Changes to the employees/clients/sales totals/payment types will be made but will not have any effect on the current drawer.

 Making Changes to a Drawer After it Has Been Closed: Once a Z-Out has been completed, if there was an error during a Z-Out, you can reopen the drawer and correct the error.
-Be sure to have the "Automatic Drawer Management" setting off in Company Settings in order to edit a closed drawer.
+Be sure to have the "Force a single drawer to be used for all employees (only 1 drawer open at a time)" setting off in Company Settings in order to edit a closed drawer.
 A closed drawer is opened from the Sales Register by clicking the "Z-Out" button on the left and then clicking "View."
 Select "Closed Drawers" and use the green arrow icon to select which closed drawer to edit.

 Drawer Number and Date: Each time a drawer is closed, a new drawer will open and the drawer number will change to the next available drawer number.
 The date on the drawer will be the date that the drawer was opened, until the drawer is closed.
 When the drawer is closed, the date on the drawer will become the date that the drawer was closed.
 When running reports or reviewing Z-Out History for a specific drawer number, the date displayed next to the drawer number will be the date that the drawer was closed.